vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   [locks](https://docs.rs/tokio/0.2.16/tokio/sync/struct.RwLock.html)
   or full channel round-trips?

-To be more concrete, the two entities in question that peer sessions need to interact with all the time:
+To be more concrete, the two entities that peer sessions need to interact with all the time:
 - **piece picker**: keeps track of what is already downloaded and is used by all sessions to choose which piece to download next.
 - **piece downloads**: the pending downloads.
 Peer sessions use it to